kumahq/kuma-website/app/docs/dev/policies/meshaccesslog.md

 JSON accepts a list of key-value pairs that produces a valid JSON object.

+It is up to the user to decide which format type to use.
+Some system will automatically parse JSON logs and allow you to filter and query based on available keys.

 #### Plain

 The default format string for `TCP` traffic is: